millerlp/oceanwaves/cran-comments.md

 field with the appropriate roles.

 * I have modifed these attributions after contacting the listed persons.
-The two persons originally listed here both responded that because the code in this package is not a copy of their original works, they did not want author attributions in this package and that the citations would be sufficient.
+These persons are now listed in the DESCRIPTION file as contributors.

 You write information messages to the console that cannot be easily suppressed.